 |ELITE RUNNERS||A runner is eligible for elite status with a time under 2:30 for men and 3:00 for women.
 To inquire about running Big Sur as an elite, contact the Elite Coordinator Steve Butler at email@example.com.|

 Awards (based on GUN, not chip time) go to the top five male and female finishers and the top three masters (age 40 and over) male and female.
 Divisional (age group) awards are based on CHIP time and are presented five deep in five year incremental age divisions, both male and female, after 16-19.
-ASICS shoe certificates go to all first place overall and division winners.
 Double-dipping is permitted.

-The awards ceremony will be held at 11:00 AM in the finish area (time subject to change).
+The awards ceremony will begin at 11:30 AM in the finish area (time subject to change).

 |COURSE RECORDS:||Male: Brad Hawthorne, 1987, 2:16:39